East Hoosuck Society of Friends Revolutionary War Patriots

 James Potter [died] 22nd 1st Mo.
 1849

 Ezra Whitaker [died] 12th 1st Mo.
 1823

 Buried elsewhere are;

 Location.
-42° 37.604′ N, 73° 7.525′ W. Marker is in Adams, Massachusetts Touch for map.
+42° 37.604′ N, 73° 7.525′ W. Marker is in Adams, Massachusetts, in Berkshire County.
+Touch for map.
 Marker is in Maple Street Cemetery, about 125 feet SE of the Friends Meeting House.
 Marker is in this post office area: Adams MA 01220, United States of America.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Friends Meeting House (within shouting distance of this marker); Civil War Memorial (approx. 0.2 miles away); Maple Street Cemetery (approx. 0.2 miles away); William McKinley (approx. 0.3 miles away); War Memorial (approx. 0.4 miles away); Columbia World War I Memorial Park (approx. 0.4 miles away); Susan Brownell Anthony (approx. half a mile away); Renfrew Manufacturing Company World War Honor Roll (approx. 0.7 miles away).
+At least Friends Meeting House (within shouting distance of this marker); Civil War Memorial (approx. 0.2 miles away); Maple Street Cemetery (approx. 0.2 miles away); William McKinley (approx. 0.3 miles away); War Memorial (approx. 0.4 miles away); Columbia World War I Memorial Park (approx. 0.4 miles away); Susan Brownell Anthony (approx. half a mile away); Renfrew Manufacturing Company World War Honor Roll (approx. 0.7 miles away).
 Touch for a list and map of all markers in Adams.